nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+To do so, refer to this FAQ [here](#java-installation).

 2. Download the latest `TrackO.jar` from [here](https://github.com/AY2223S1-CS2103T-W15-3/tp/releases).